How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Final Result

 Hooray, Performance is in the green!
-I only optimized 5 of the largest stock images to achieve these results.
+I only optimised five of the largest stock images to achieve these results.
 It takes only a few minutes, and it brings enormous benefit.

 Limitations